 Construction of the church in which we now worship began on April 15, 1984.
 Cardinal Krol, Archbishop of Philadelphia, officiated over the dedication ceremony on May 5, 1985.
 Known for the beauty of its faceted-glass windows, our church serves as a beautiful symbol of joyful worship.
 Maria de los A. Morales, a parishioner and gifted artist, donated her talent in designing this stunning hallmark of our church.

 In 1992 we added our Parish Activity Center (PAC).
 In 1997, we renamed the center in honor of our former pastor, Father Walter J. Burke.

 A new oratory adjacent to our church and dedicated to Our Lady of Guadaloupe as well as an addition to our education center was opened in 2005.

 St. Norbert parish has been led by five pastors to date.
 In 1957, Father Hyde was succeeded by Father James M. Johnson.
 He served until 1964 when Father Burke was appointed to the position.
 He led our parish until December 31, 1996.
 On January 1, 1997 Father Domenic A. Rossi became our pastor.
 His great love of the Lord inspired and shaped our community greatly.
-Our current pastor, Father Michael J. Lee, came to us from our sister parish, St. Gabriel in South Philadelphia, in July of 2010.
+Father Michael J. Lee came to us from our sister parish, St. Gabriel in South Philadelphia, in July of 2010.
+We are now blessed to have Fr.
+Steven J. Albero as our current pastor.
 We pray that the Lord continues to guide and inspire him in leading our community.